 Example Slate – “Hello, my name is Jemima Jones, I am 5 foot 2 which is 159 centimetres tall, I'm located in Brisbane, QLD, Australia, and I'm with Dare Artist Management.”

 Example Slate - “G'day, I'm Davey Andrews, I'm 185 centimetres tall, which is 6 foot one for all of you who like feet and inches, I'm located in both sunny Brisbane and bustling Sydney, Australia, and I'm represented by Dare Artist Management.”

 Intro to Camera: This is an opportunity for casting directors, directors and producers to get to know a little bit more about you, and to see a few different sides of your personality.
-This is basically the moment for you to show them that you would be great to work with.
-How this is done is that a Reader/Mentor will ask you a number of fun or interesting questions.
+This is the moment for you to show them that you would be great to work with.
+We accomplish this by a Reader/Mentor asking you a number of fun or interesting questions.
 You just answer honestly.
 Some will make you laugh, and some will make you feel a bit sentimental.
 This is great because it helps people on the other side of this video see you as a unique human being.
-So just have fun with it, be yourself and be honest.
+So just have fun with it, be yourself, and be honest.
 Don't worry if you can't think of an answer because sometimes your reaction is gold!

 Intro to Camera Example:

 Talent: Um...
 I think my favourite saying is “give it a red hot go!” (winks and giggles).

 Reader: What's the funniest thing someone's ever said to you?

 Talent: (Cheeky laughter) A lot of people say a lot of funny things to me, and I say a lot of funny things right back! (laughs).